-The use of well-established instructional design approaches is motivated by two observations.
-First, computer science education has taken advantage of constructivist theories of education that underlie such pedagogical practices as peer learning.
-We proposed to take advantage of instructional design methods to similarly improve computer science education.
-Second, just as quality software is produced through rigorous software engineering practices we believe that quality learning environments are produced through rigorous “curriculum engineering” provided by instructional design.
+We use well established Instructional Design (ID) approaches during course development.
+Just as quality software is produced through rigorous software engineering practices, we believe that quality learning environments are produced through rigorous “curriculum engineering” provided by instructional design.
 Prevailing well intentioned and sometimes successful, but ad-hoc, curriculum design can be dramatically improved by systematically applying known instructional design methods.
-Just as software developers use methods of analysis, specification, design, implementation, and testing, curriculum developers should use parallel methods: defining instructional goals and analyzing learners and their context (analysis), creating performance objectives (specification) developing instructional strategies and assessment (design), creating instructional materials (implementation), and conducting assessments (testing).
-Just as with the software engineering life-cycle has iterative improvement based on feedback from later stages, instructional design also has a “life-cycle” that improves curriculum based on assessment of its use in the classroom

-Instructional Design is a subfield of education concerned with the systematic design of learning experiences that give measurable results by following a well-defined process.
-Although Instructional Design has existed for decades and is popular in other domains, it has seen extremely limited application in Computer Science.
-Much of this existing research ironically only suggests how Software Engineering techniques can be applied to Instructional Design [3, 4, 7], while the remainder approaches the subfield by focusing on pedagogical tactics [1, 6] rather than holistic, cohesive processes.
+Instructional Design (ID) is a subfield of education concerned with the systematic design of learning experiences that give measurable results by following a well-defined process.
+Although ID has existed for decades and is popular in other domains, a survey of the literature has revealed no prior, formal attempts at applying this technique to CS Education.
+Existing research ironically suggests how software engineering techniques can be applied to ID [3, 4, 7].

-Similar to the diverse methods in Software Engineering, there are many models of Instructional Design.
-The Dick and Carey model is a popular model for introductory Instructional Designers because of its rigorous structure [2].
+We use the Dick and Carey [REF] model of ID because of its rigorous structure [2].
 This model consists of 9 major phases.
 The first three phases require the designer to analyze and formally specify the instructional goal, the learners, and the context of the learning environment.
 The next two phases have the designer precisely identify each of the composite performance objectives their learners must achieve, and then develop assessment instruments to concretely measure those objectives (these instruments are used as pretests, practice material, and posttests).
 Only then can the designer plan out the high level instructional strategy and develop their instructional materials in the sixth and seventh phases.
-The Dick and Carey model suggests using Gange's Nine Learning Events as a systematic guide to developing these materials, gracefully synthesizing presentation, practice, and feedback; however, there are a wide range of learning and motivational theories that are applicable in this phase.
+The Dick and Carey model suggests using Gange's Nine Learning Events [REF] as a systematic guide to developing these materials, gracefully synthesizing presentation, practice, and feedback; however, there are a wide range of learning and motivational theories that are applicable in this phase.
 Finally, the last two phases guide the developer in evaluating their materials formatively and then summatively, emphasizing the iterative nature of this process.